Deploy Astro App on Seenode | Astro Hosting & Deployment Guide | Seenode Docs

 6. Success

-Once complete, your Astro application will be accessible via your service’s URL.
+Once complete, your Astro application is accessible via your service’s URL.

 If you don’t have an Astro project yet: